staceylance/staceylance/README.md

 - 👀 I’m interested in Devops, ML, learning all I can
 - 🌱 I’m currently learning CS50, MastermndIO, Python.
 - 💞️ I’m looking to collaborate on anything I can
-- 📫 How to reach me sklance@anderson.edu
+- 📫 How to reach me kainelance@gmail.com

 <!---
 staceylance/staceylance is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.